Sandi-hub/Framework_Food_Safety_Investigations/notes/Source Attribution Studies.md

 - **Goal**: Identify risk factors for illness, e.g. sources or behaviors
 #### Case-Control Study
-- used more often for attribution of sporadic foodborne infection than [[#Cohort Study|cohort studies]] 👎 Subject to several types of bias: classification bias, recall bias, selection bias
+- used more often for attribution of sporadic foodborne infection than [[#Cohort Study|cohort studies]]
+- [c] Subject to several types of bias: classification bias, recall bias, selection bias
 	- Selection bias: the group of patients should be representative of all cases occurring in the population & the control group should be at risk of acquiring the disease upon exposure (i.e. originate from a population with the same characteristics as the one where the patients come from)
 		- How to circumvent:
 			- match cases and controls by age, gender, place of residence etc. to control for potential confounding effects
 			- select several controls per case to increase statistical power, but also costs *Source: Fullerton, K. E., Scallan, E., Kirk, M. D., Mahon, B. E., Angulo, F. J., de Valk, H., et al. (2012).
 Case-control studies of sporadic enteric infections: a review and discussion of studies conducted internationally from 1990 to 2009.
 Foodborne Pathog.
 Dis.
 9, 281–292. doi: 10.1089/fpd.2011.1065*
-👎 can only trace back to the sources of human infections up to the point of exposure (e.g. foods consumed) which may not correspond to the original reservoirs because of cross-contamination or alternative transmission routes [@mughini-gras.etal2019]
+- [c] can only trace back to the sources of human infections up to the point of exposure (e.g. foods consumed) which may not correspond to the original reservoirs because of cross-contamination or alternative transmission routes [@mughini-gras.etal2019]
 	→ **source-assigned case control study**: combine methods based on microbial subtyping and case-control data to reconstruct the underlying transmission pathway from a given reservoir up to the point of exposure / risk factor
 	- first attribute human cases included in a case-control study to sources using the microbial subtyping approach to determine their likely sources and then compare the exposures of the attributed cases with those of the controls to identify source-specific risk factors for infection & infer the underlying transmission way
-👍 Useful in pinpointing specific sources: For example the link between consumption of 'cantaloupe' melons and [[Listeria]] monocytogenes in the USA was first suggested by a case-control study of sporadic cases [@varma.etal2007]
+- [p] Useful in pinpointing specific sources: For example the link between consumption of 'cantaloupe' melons and [[Listeria]] monocytogenes in the USA was first suggested by a case-control study of sporadic cases [@varma.etal2007]
-👍 particularly useful for attribution of diseases that are sporadic in nature, such as [[Pathogens/Campylobacter|campylobacteriosis]]
+- [p] particularly useful for attribution of diseases that are sporadic in nature, such as [[Pathogens/Campylobacter|campylobacteriosis]]

 **Method**
 compare the frequency of exposure to a given (risk) factor in a group of cases to the frequency of exposure in a control group